Do you have an endless list of ideas and projects, or perhaps a to-do list that’s a mile long? I can relate.

 My act of self-care for the day was to make a commitment to myself to see one of my projects through to completion.
 It isn’t going to be easy either.
 In fact, this has been one of the most challenging projects I’ve ever taken on, but it’s also the most important project I’ve ever worked on.

 These kinds of commitments are hard to make because committing to one project often means we have to let go of another one.

-But the truth is, we know deep down when we find that one thing that sparks something inside of us.
+The truth is, we know deep down when we find the one thing that sparks something inside of us.
 We feel it.
-It’s undeniable.
-We look forward to working on it.
-We’re passionate about it.
-And we can’t wait to share it with others.
+We can’t always describe it.
+And it’s undeniable.